Aldo Garòsci: Politicisation

 Three years before Garòsci enrolled at the university, Mussolini's Fascists had taken power.
 After 1924 the country's political leaders had abandoned any supposed commitment to democracy, and thuggery was becoming ever more widely accepted as a legitimate tool of government.
 Turin was emerging in this period as a bedrock of anti-fascist thought and ideas, due to the presence of personalities such as Antonio Gramsci and Piero Gobetti.
 For Garòsci, his time as a student was a period of rapid politicisation.
 He was influenced in particular by two student contemporaries, the would-be regicide Fernando de Rosa and, a little later, by the activist-artist Carlo Levi.
-He first came across Levi in the group that had centred round Piero Gobetti, to which Garòsci was increasingly drawn during and after 1926.
+He first came across Levi in the group that had centred round Gobetti, to which Garòsci was increasingly drawn during and after 1926.
 (1926 was also the year of Gobetti's early death following a savage physical assault by fascist thugs.)
 Through these friends, and others, Garosci became familiar with antifascist philosophical themes of the time, such as liberal activism ("attivistica del liberalismo"), to be viewed more as a process than as some fixed - and thereby contentious - objective.
 He learned to take a closer interest in the labour movement, and in international developments involving "workers' soviets".
 Towards the end of the 1920s these themes came together to form, for him, a metapolitical and existential conceptual framework of antifascism which was, in more simple terms, a total opposition to everything that the government represented.

 After graduating his study in Law in 1929, he began his political career, which for an antifascist in a fascist one-party state involved illegal political activism.
 While they were students the antifascist opposition in which Garòsci had engaged was largely restricted to student demonstrations within the university premises.
-The practical and conspiratorial dimensions of opposition were intensified at the end of 1929 when Aldo Garòsci joined Giustizia e Libertà (Justice and Liberty), a somewhat disparate movement/grouping of Italian activists united in their hatred of fascism, which had been established a few months earlier by a number of political refugees centred around Carlo Rosselli and living, by this stage, in Paris.
+The practical and conspiratorial dimensions of opposition were intensified at the end of 1929 when Aldo Garòsci joined Giustizia e Libertà (Justice and Liberty), a somewhat disparate grouping of Italian activists united in their hatred of fascism, which had been established a few months earlier by a number of political refugees centred around Carlo Rosselli and living, by this stage, in Paris.
 Adherents, who were keen not to be identified simply as "another political party", used for themselves the acronym "Giellisti".

 In 1929/30 Garòsci also teamed up with Mario Andreis to produce, briefly, an underground newspaper, "Voci d'officina", inspired by Gobettian ideas and pursuing the mission of Il Baretti, a periodical political magazine founded by Gobetti back in 1924 which, following several years of intensifying government harassment had finally been closed down in 1928.
 Another important member of the little group of activists operating alongside Garòsci was Carlo Dionisotti, a political soulmate who twenty years later would emigrate to England, becoming a professor of Italian literature first at Oxford and then at London.
-Garosci and Dionisotti had been good friend since their time at school together.
+Garosci and Dionisotti had been good friends since their time at school together.